MukulJoshiPune/data_science_blog/pages/linearalgebra/why.md

 Lets take another example, social network or web.
 It basically has a graph structure.
 Where friendship or hyperlink is the edge connecting people or pages.
 How do you represent a graph as a data structure ?
 An adjacency matrix.
 You now need Linear Algebra again.

 These are just very simple examples.
 Just remember, there is not much moving ahead without understanding Linear Algebra at basic level.
+If you are still in doubt and have a lot of time to understand where engineers and scientists use it, go through [this reditt thread](https://www.reddit.com/r/askscience/comments/2ozkcv/whats_the_point_of_linear_algebra/)

 However if you take a bit of efforts and gain a better understanding you will enjoy your data science journey as a lot of math will be clear to you.
 If you want to work deep in data science research and your goal is to write a machine learning research paper some day, understanding it at an Expert level is a must.